unfoldingWord-dev/Resource-Container/docs/resource_types.rst

 Resource Types
 ==============

-Content can be displayed in different forms and used in different ways within the apps.
-Therefore several content types exist to manage different needs.
+Content can be displayed in different forms and used in different ways within an application.
+Therefore several resource types exist to support different needs.

 All resource types, unless otherwise specified, may employ any translation mode.
-Translation modes operate on a resource by resource basis and do not apply globally to all of the same type.
-For example: Organization X may create a help container that is not translatable.
-However, organization Y may also create a help container that is translatable.
+Translation modes indicate to an application under what conditions a resource container is translatable.

-Also note that where a .txt extension is shown below, the proper extension should be used according to the format indicated in the package.json.
+Note: that where a .txt extension is shown below, the proper extension should be used according to the content_mime_type indicated in the package.json.
 For example .usfm or .md.

-The folder structure of containers are mostly the same.
-Differences between types may include the absense of some files or the inclusion of others.
-However, the folder-file heierarchy and reserved names apply in all cases.
+The folder structure of the `content` directory in resource containers are mostly the same.
+Differences between resource types may include the absense of some files or the inclusion of others.

 .. code-block:: none